 required

-The unique id of the source in the your universe, if you have any source taxonomy at your end - use that.
+The unique id of the source in your universe, if you have any source taxonomy at your end - use that.
 If not, we suggest you think of how you’d like your sources to be organized (per topic, per geography, per website you scrape etc.) Typically, this is a UUID or an alphanumerical string.

 string